chamilad/pihole-restore/README.md

 ## Development

 Use the `makefile` target `test` to spin up a pihole Docker container.
-It compiles the binary on a Debian Buster container (to link to glibc 2.28), and copies the result to the Pihole container.
-Create a backup of a Pihole setup and copy it to the `test` directory as `test/pi-hole_backup.tar.gz`.
+It compiles the binary on a Debian Buster container (to link to glibc 2.28), copies the result to the Pihole container, copies the sample backup archive to the container, and runs a restore job.
+The directories `test/pihole` and `test/dnsmasq` are mounted to `/etc/pihole` and `/etc/dnsmasq.d` respectively.

+So the sample archive should exist in the `test` directory before running `make test`.
+For this, create a backup of a Pihole setup and copy it to the `test` directory as `test/pi-hole_backup.tar.gz`.

+At the end of the run, `make test` will output the IP address of the pihole container and the randomly generated admin password from the logs.

+`make test-clean` will stop and clean the test container (named `test-pihole-test`, so make sure you don't have any existing containers named with that ID), and move the `pihole` and `dnsmasq` directories to the `test/archive` directory for post-test analysis.

 ## License